How to Plan the Perfect One Day in Rocky Mountain National Park Itinerary

 First aid supplies | A small first aid kit is alway handy when visiting a national park, especially if you’re hiking.

-Which Rocky Mountain National Park Entrance is Best
+Which Rocky Mountain National Park Entrance is Best?

 Rocky Mountain National Park has four different entrances on two sides of the park.
 Beaver Meadows is probably the most popular, just 3 miles west of Estes Park and right by the Bear Lake Corridor.
 There is a visitor center here.